Yasser-R/v1-payment-api/source/includes/_changelog.md

 12/03/2014 | Temporarily removed Scheduled Transactions documentation, which is currently not available while we work on making some improvements to it.
 03/17/2015 | Add new parameters `processingTypes` and `verified` to the [List Funding Sources](#list-funding-sources) endpoint.
 4/1/2015 | Added Python example code
-4/28/2015 | Add Scheduled Recurring documentation.
+4/28/2015 | Add Scheduled Payments documentation.
 Introduce Scheduled scope.
 Add Catalog endpoint.
 Update sample code for scheduled and catalog.